 - Projects at Somerset, Maastricht, Alfeld, Lanaken, Ngodwana, Saiccor and Cloquet Mills on track to deliver positive earnings boost as from FY19.

-Commenting on investments to enhance the competitive advantage and increase speciality packaging and DWP capacity, Binnie said: “I am very excited about the prospects for dissolving pulp over the next few years.
+Commenting on investments to enhance the competitive advantage and increase speciality packaging and DP capacity, Binnie said: “I am very excited about the prospects for dissolving pulp over the next few years.
 It is also clear that speciality and packaging paper demand continues to grow as the push to encourage the use of paper based packaging over plastic gathers momentum.”

 The acquisition of the Cham speciality paper business is due to be completed at the end of February 2018.
 This will significantly strengthen Sappi’s speciality and packaging papers footprint, skills, volumes, product offering, innovation and market presence.
 The conversions of the paper machines at Maastricht and Somerset will be completed in the second and third quarter respectively and will further add to our coated packaging capabilities.

 The debottlenecking projects at Saiccor, Ngodwana and Cloquet Mills will bring an additional 90,000tpa to the market through the end of this financial year.
-In light of increased demand and the positive outlook for DWP, Binnie confirmed that: “Over and above our debottlenecking projects, we are advancing plans for the possible expansion of Saiccor Mill by a further 110,000tpa.”
+In light of increased demand and the positive outlook for DP, Binnie confirmed that: “Over and above our debottlenecking projects, we are advancing plans for the possible expansion of Saiccor Mill by a further 110,000tpa.”

 Graphic paper operating rates remain healthy in Europe as export demand growth helps to offset more moderate demand declines in Western Europe.
 Coated paper price increases over the past few quarters have allowed margins to remain relatively stable despite continued input cost pressure from purchased paper pulp.